lanfear/smartthings-smartapp/README.md

 6) Configured to run with new, experimental ESM support coming standard in pending Node minor release
 7) Strict ESLint configuration and adherance (NOTE: should integrate ESLint into git commit hooks)
 8) Complete and Accurate (hopefully, I tried!)
 SmartThings setup documentation with images and code snippets
-9) Stable VSCode integration, ready for use with npm, yarn and eslint (and other) VSCode plugins
+9) Stable VSCode integration, ready for use with npm and eslint (and other) VSCode plugins
 10) Proper seperation of 'development' vs 'production' libraries for efficient and minimal runtime env
 11) Proper setup and use of 'dotenv' to safely store security data away from repository
 12) (Extra) Simple, but exemplified persistent storage (redis) linking web-app stored data to server stored data